Glandular fever

 Over 90 percent of people worldwide are carriers of the Epstein-Barr virus (EBV).
 However, not everyone who is infected with EBV will develop glandular fever.

 Glandular fever commonly occurs in young people between the ages of 15 and 24.
 Experts estimate that almost all people become infected with EBV and develop immunity against it by the age of 30.
-As a result, infections after this age are almost always without symptoms.
+For this reason, older adults usually have no symptoms if they come into contact with EBV.

 What is the outlook for glandular fever?

 For most people who contract glandular fever, their symptoms resolve within a few weeks and they make a full recovery.
-However, some people have symptoms, such as tiredness and fatigue, that last for several months after the infection has cleared up.
+However, some people have symptoms, such as tiredness and fatigue, lasting for several months after the infection has cleared up.
 Complications can also occur.

 Possible complications